Today’s patients face bigger medical bills than ever before. And

 reach 95 percent by 2020.

-As patient financial responsibility increases, providing them with straightforward
+As patient financial responsibility increases, providing them with straightforward,

-patient-friendly billing practices at your center:
+to implement patient-friendly billing practices at your center:

 Establish front desk standards